NACLab/ngc-learn/README.md

 3) Tensorflow 2.0.0, specifically, tensorflow-gpu>=2.0.0
 4) scikit-learn (>=0.24.2) if using ngclearn.density (needed for the examples/)

-Then run the setup script at the top of the <code>ngclearn</code> directory to have the <code>ngclearn</code> package install on your system using the following bash command:
+Once you have ensured the above dependencies have been installed, you can then run the setup script at the top of the <code>ngclearn</code> directory to have the <code>ngclearn</code> package install on your system using the following bash command:
 <pre>